Best Satellite Internet Providers for 2022

 Every Viasat and HughesNet plan comes with a data allowance.
 Once you reach that cap, you may notice your internet speeds drop as your provider prioritizes other customers’ internet usage over yours.

-However, Starlink isn’t throttling data during its beta-testing phase.
+However, Starlink doesn’t throttle data (for now—this writer would be surprised if it stays that way forever).
 If you can snatch up Starlink service in your area, you won’t have to worry about your internet slowing down even if you use it a bunch.
 But you will have to worry about your internet service dropping as Starlink sorts out the bugs in its service.

 Best overall: Viasat